andreyTheGreatest/Testaufgabe-JavaScript-TypeScript/README.md

 In order to traverse the grid with items, the matrix representation of both of them together is built before each insertion.

-The programm using React, Typescript and Chakra UI was built on top of this algorythm realisation, so users can try it out.
+The programm using React, Typescript, Next JS and Chakra UI was built on top of this algorythm realisation, so users can try it out.

 ## Demo